factorhouse/kpow-streams-spring-kafka-example/README.md

 import org.springframework.stereotype.Component;

 @Component
-public class kPowAgentService {
+public class KpowAgentService {

   @Autowired
-  public kPowAgentService(final StreamsBuilderFactoryBean factory) {
+  public KpowAgentService(final StreamsBuilderFactoryBean factory) {

     factory.addListener(new StreamsBuilderFactoryBean.Listener() {
       @Override
       public void streamsAdded(@NonNull String id, @NonNull KafkaStreams streams) {
         Topology topology = factory.getTopology();

-        // Create a kPow StreamsRegistry connecting to the same Kafka Cluster as Kafka Streams.
+        // Create a Kpow StreamsRegistry connecting to the same Kafka Cluster as Kafka Streams.
-        // Note: In a multi-cluster kPow setup the StreamsRegistry must be configured with your Primary cluster.
+        // Note: In a multi-cluster Kpow setup the StreamsRegistry must be configured with your Primary cluster.
         StreamsRegistry registry = new StreamsRegistry(factory.getStreamsConfiguration());

         // Register your KafkaStreams and Topology instances with the StreamsRegistry